willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

   - increased productisation of custom work which is very generic
   - 'form builder' might eat up some of the work you were hand coding for 'capture 5 fields to DB' and 'upload a file'
   - not likely to have a drop down menu to select 'combine blah blah financial factors with compound interest'
-  - things that promise business people to configure and not need 'coders'
-  - misses the valuable cases, the domain specific cases
+  - We've seen and heard of tools that promise business people to configure and not need 'coders', yet inevitably the domain specific language they use is either too generic to be valuable or so powerful that it is code (just with crappy tooling) and requires people who understand code to write and verify it.
+The very generic parts miss the valuable cases, the domain specific cases you need to write yourself anyway.
-  - also means that building one of these for your business needs to be super highly justifiable
-    - especially when balancing cost of making a product that's sufficiently generic to be useful against making a thing that has so many low-reused functions
+  - Given there are lots of things out there that'll take the very generic case and make it easier, also means that building one of these for your business needs to be super highly justifiable.
+The route to justifying this has to be by making it domain-specific, especially when balancing the cost of making a product that's sufficiently generic to be reusable against making a thing that has so many low-reused functions
     - can likewise be easier to decompose into reuse/service based parts and custom work
-  - so if you've got skills in higher up areas then not much to worry about when basic things commoditised
+  - Generally speaking the trend for new tools and frameworks to remove the low level glue and replace it with convention/configuration isn't going to be new to most developers, and if you've got skills in higher up areas then there's not much to worry about when these basic things become yet more commoditised.
+Your job is to build on top.

 ### Moving up the chain
   - ILC (Innovate, Leverage, Commoditise) happens and then similar patterns repeat themselves